2020PB/police-brutality/reports/Oregon.md

 ### Federal officer tackle man to the ground | July 24th

 Footage shows a man walking down the street.
 Two federal officers charge up behind him and tackle him to the ground.
-From protestor response, it appears that the man was not a protestor.
+From protester response, it appears that the man was not a protester.

 tags: arrest, tackle, bystander